radareorg/radare2-book/basic_commands/seeking.md

 ## Seeking

-The command `s` is used to seek.
-It accepts a math expression as argument that can be composed by shift operations, basic math ones and memory access.
+Seeking is done using the `s` command.
+It accepts a math expression as argument which can be composed of shift operations, basic math operations or memory access operations.

     [0x00000000]> s?